 Programming - Counseling Services staff provides programming and outreach services to the University community.
-Interns are required to do at least 10 outreach programs during the training year.
+Interns are required to do at least 5 outreach programs during the training year.
 Interns may establish relationships with other campus offices, depending on the intern's interests, and these liaison relationships become the foundation for outreach programs with students.
 Interns are prepared for programming activities during an orientation seminar.
 Additionally, interns may work with the outreach coordinator or with other senior staff who provide psychoeducational programs on specific topics or for specific members of the university community.

-Trainee Research/Special Project (TRSP) - The Trainee Research Project (TRSP) is intended to provide trainees with the opportunity to reach a supervised hour total of 2,000 hours.
-In addition to the 40 contracted hours the TRSP is 4 hours a week devoted to working on a project.
+Professional Development - Professional Development occurs in many ways including attending continuing education events hosted by Student Health and Counseling Services, as well as Professional Development Weekly Hours, and Professional Development Days.
+Professional Development Weekly Hours- these are intended to provide trainees with the opportunity to reach a supervised hour total of 2,000 hours.
+In addition to the 40 contracted hours, the Professional Development 4 hours a week can occur anytime outside of the regular work week.
 These hours will be on your contract and approved by your Training Director at the start of each new quarter.
-This project is intended to further your professional development during your training year.
-As these 4 hours are in addition to your 40 hours, they can be completed off-site pending approval from your Training Director.
-Examples of past TRSP are 1) an individual focus on completing their graduate program dissertation, or 2) preparing for and presenting on a topic for a professional conference, or 3) developing a specific type of psychoeducational workshop series that meets a need for students on our campus, or 4) reviewing scholarly literature related to the clinical work, or 5) engaging in tasks preparing for licensure.
-Trainees are asked to write a brief statement about their planned use of time dedicated to TRSP.
+As these 4 hours are in addition to your 40 hours, they can be completed off-site.
+Examples of past Professional Development hours are 1) an individual focus on completing their graduate program dissertation, or 2) preparing for and presenting on a topic for a professional conference, or 3) developing a specific type of psychoeducational workshop series that meets a need for students on our campus, or 4) reviewing scholarly literature related to the clinical work, or 5) engaging in tasks preparing for licensure.
+Trainees are asked to write a brief statement about their planned use of time dedicated to Professional Development.
+These Weekly Professional Development hours are in addition to the paid 5 days (40 hours) of Professional Development Days.